Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/application_management.md

     * **Name** - the application name
     * **Description** - the application description
     * **Owner** - the team that owns this application.
-This dropdown is only available if you are part of multiple teams.
-In case you belong to one team only, the owner will be set automatically to the team you belong to.
+This dropdown is only available if you belong to multiple teams.
+If you belong to only one team, then the owner will be set automatically to the team you belong to.
     * **icon** - The icon / image representing the application, if any

 5. Click **Create**.